SFDO-Tooling/MetaCI/README.rst

 Scaling with Hirefire.io
 ------------------------

 Hirefire.io is a service that monitors your application and scales up/down Heroku dynos based on load.
-There is an integration built in to mrbelvedereci that allows you to automatically scale down your build dynos to 0 when no builds are running and scale up to 100 dynos (configurable through Hirefire) when builds are needed.
+There is an integration built in to MetaCI that allows you to automatically scale down your build dynos to 0 when no builds are running and scale up to 100 dynos (configurable through Hirefire) when builds are needed.
 When all jobs complete, all dynos are shut down within a minute.
 Heroku only bills for the dyno seconds used.
 Scaling with Hirefire can both save you money and give you a lot more concurrency for whatever your budget is and thus is highly recommended.

 Configure Hirefire and then run `heroku config:set HIREFIRE_TOKEN=YOUR_TOKEN`